|The I Like Fun Album Cover:|

 For a long time, I've been fighting the impulse to do a creative writing exercise based on their entire catalogue.
 One bit of writing inspired by each song, in chronological order.
 I want to write about a mother's terror for Dirt Bike.
 I want to write about how overlooked statues in museums must feel for O Do Not Forsake Me.

 You know, thereby obliterating the clever nature of their songs in favor of some good-old-fashioned indicating.
 I don't know.
-It sounds like fun.
+Sounds like fun.

 THE SONGS (and creeping existential dread) OF I LIKE FUN